 A Direct Blow

 can also cause a proximal humerus fracture.
-Often in these high speed or power circumstances our shoulder joint can also dislocate, and what this means is that the head of humerus slips out of the glenoid socket.
+Often in these high speed or power circumstances our shoulder joint can also dislocate, meaning that the head of humerus slips out of the glenoid socket.

-Approximately 75% of proximal humerus fractures occur in people over the age of 60 because our bones will get weaker and more brittle with age, making them more just easier to break and fracture.
+Approximately 75% of proximal humerus fractures occur in people over the age of 60 because our bones get weaker and more brittle with age, making them more likely to break and fracture.

-A proximal humerus fracture is typically categorised using the Neer System which takes into considerations
+A proximal humerus fracture is typically categorised using the Neer System which takes into consideration

 Neer divides the proximal humerus into four parts:

-Neer then looks at the level of displacement of the parts: if there is more than 1 cm of separation or the angulation is greater than 45 degrees of a part, it is considered a displaced fracture.
+Neer then looks at the level of displacement of the parts - if there is more than 1cm of separation or the angulation is greater than 45 degrees, it is considered a displaced fracture.

 A one-part proximal humerus fracture means that there is no displacement.

-Two part fractures are where one part is displaced more than 1 cm or rotated more than 45 degrees.
-Again, there may be multiple fractures in multiple parts, but we're referring to at least one part is displaced here.
+Two-part fractures occur when one part is displaced more than 1 cm or rotated more than 45 degrees.
+Again, there may be multiple fractures in multiple parts, but we're referring to at least one part being displaced.

-Three part fractures are where two parts are displaced.
+Three-part fractures occur when two parts are displaced.

 There will most likely be displacement of the surgical neck and one of the tuberosities (most of the time it involves the greater tubercle), while the other humeral tuberosity remains attached.

-This is where all four parts are fractured with three of them displaced in relation to the fourth.
+This occurs when all four parts are fractured, with three of them displaced in relation to the fourth.

-Fortunately, four part fractures are very, very rare (less than 1% chance) but when it happens, it is classified as very severe injury and almost always will require corrective shoulder surgery - patients are highly recommended for surgery unless medically not able to.
+Fortunately, a four-part fracture is very rare (less than 1% chance) but when it happens, it is classified as a very severe injury and almost always will require corrective shoulder surgery - patients are highly recommended for surgery unless medically not able to.

-Fracture dislocations happen when the shoulder is dislocated with a proximal humeral fracture, meaning it has come out of its socket, as well as fractured shoulder.
+Fracture dislocations happen when the shoulder is dislocated with a proximal humeral fracture, meaning it has come out of its socket.

 A proximal humerus fracture dislocation may be a two, three or four part fracture.

-Proximal humerus fractures don’t just happen without any forms of external forces, and most patients will be able to recall and connect the specific bone fracture to a specific event, date and place.
+Proximal humerus fractures don’t just happen without a form of external force, and most patients will be able to recall and connect the bone fracture to a specific event, date and place.

 A proximal humerus fracture will typically cause:

-If our senior physiotherapists or your shoulder doctor suspects a proximal humerus fracture, you will definitely be referred and sent for at least one (1) types of imaging scans to evaluate the severity of the fracture, where exactly it is and how many parts and if there is any dislocation or movement of the fractured parts.
+If our senior physiotherapists or your shoulder doctor suspects a proximal humerus fracture, you will be referred and sent for at least one type of imaging scan to evaluate the severity of the fracture, where exactly it is and how many parts, and if there is any dislocation or movement of the fractured parts.

-In some cases, you may also be sent for a CT or MRI scan if the x-rays imaging results aren’t clear or aren't clear enough.
-If the greater tuberosity is fractured then an ultrasound scan will be performed to check for rotator cuff muscle and/or tendon damage.
+In some cases, you may also be sent for a CT or MRI scan if the x-ray imaging results aren't clear enough.
+If the greater tuberosity is fractured, an ultrasound scan will be performed to check for rotator cuff muscle and/or tendon damage.

 Conservative / Non-Operative Approach

-Good news is that in most cases, a proximal humerus fracture will NOT require surgery.
+The good news is that in most cases, a proximal humerus fracture will not require surgery.
 Nearly 80% of proximal humeral fractures are undisplaced or only minimal displaced fractures and therefore non-operative treatment is appropriate.
 Non-operative treatment for a proximal humerus fracture consists of:

-For the first few weeks after a proximal humerus fracture, patients are required to keep their affected arm in a sling that is worn to hold the fracture still and to allow the swelling and pain to subside.
+For the first few weeks after a proximal humerus fracture, patients are required to keep their affected arm in a sling to hold the fracture still and to allow the swelling and pain to subside.

-The shoulder fracture needs to be completely immobilised for at least 10-14 days to allow time for the bones to start slowly joining back together and heal, so the sling must be worn all the time.
+The shoulder fracture needs to be completely immobilized for at least 10-14 days to allow time for the bones to start slowly joining back together and heal, so the sling must be worn at all times.

-After this, you can gradually reduce how much you wear the sling and by around 12 weeks you shouldn’t need it at all (yay!).
+After this, you can gradually reduce how much you wear the sling, and by around 12 weeks you shouldn’t need it at all.

-Most of the time, patients are prescribed a shoulder immobiliser or sling and swath.
-These are good such that because they provide support to the elbow and forearm and counteract the weight of the arm.
-The extra strap around the body helps to keep the upper arm immobilised.
+Most of the time, patients are prescribed a shoulder immobilizer or sling and swath.
+These are good because they provide support to the elbow and forearm and counteract the weight of the arm.
+The extra strap around the body helps to keep the upper arm immobilized.

-Medication to relieve pain and inflammation will be prescribed by your doctor such as NSAIDS – non-steroidal anti-inflammatories e.g.
+Medication to relieve pain and inflammation will be prescribed by your doctor such as NSAIDS (non-steroidal anti-inflammatories) e.g ibuprofen or naproxen.

 If you have an open fracture or surgery you will also be given antibiotics to reduce the risk of infection.

-After about two (2) weeks, you should be able to start gentle exercises to get the shoulder moving and our senior physiotherapists will work on a shoulder physiotherapy program together with you.
+After about two weeks, you should be able to start gentle exercises to get the shoulder moving, and our senior physiotherapists will work on a shoulder physiotherapy program together with you.

-Then after around three weeks you can start active assisted exercises (AAROM) where you use your good arm or a bar/stick to support and move the broken arm.
+After around three weeks, you can start active assisted exercises (AAROM) where you use your good arm or a bar/stick to support and move the broken arm.
 You may also be prescribed a shoulder pulley system to use.

-In terms strengthening, you will start with isometric exercises.
+In terms of strengthening, you will start with isometric exercises.

 Shoulder physiotherapy will continue until you have regained full